 When the -d option is not specified:

-If string2 is present, each input character found in the array specified by string1 shall be replaced by the character in the same relative position in the array specified by string2.
-If the array specified by string2 is shorter that the one specified by string1, or if a character occurs more than once in string1, the results are unspecified.
+Each input character found in the array specified by string1 shall be replaced by the character in the same relative position in the array specified by string2.
+When the array specified by string2 is shorter that the one specified by string1, the results are unspecified.